What We Do

 Federal Employees Health Benefit Program (FEHB)

 The Federal Employees Health Benefit Program also recognizes NCQA Accreditation.
 In doing so, it notes that NCQA provides “an impartial opinion about” plan quality, and our accreditation levels “help consumers make more informed health care decisions.”
 A majority of the FEHBP enrollees are in NCQA accredited plans.

-Under the Affordable Care Act, each state has a “marketplace” where individuals can shop for health insurance and see if they qualify for subsidies to help pay for it.
-All Marketplace plans must meet specific quality requirements and must be accredited based on their actual performance.
+Under the Affordable Care Act, each state has a “exchange” where individuals can shop for health insurance and see if they qualify for subsidies to help pay for it.
+All Exchange plans must meet specific quality requirements and must be accredited based on their actual performance.

-NCQA accredits about 85% of all Marketplace plans.
+NCQA accredits about 85% of all Exchange plans.